ThewalkerBuddha/DataScience/README.md

-# Data Science
+# Data Science Course – 2018 (Archived & Imported)

-Contains files and scripts used to learn Data Science back in 2018.
-Did not create Git repos at that time due to emphasis being only on learning but not maintenance of versions or updates.
-With current emphasis on moving towards quantitative MRI,and other analytical MRI methods decided to revamp GitHub and repositories
+This repository contains all the notebooks, scripts, datasets, and homework I created during a Data Science course in 2018.